xavi-silva/feup-ia1/README.md

 ## Iterative Deepening

+Our iterative deepening approach uses the function **depth_limited_search** algorithm with increasing depths, starting from depth = 1 up to depth = 10.

+This DLS uses the previously developed depth-first search algorithm with a slight difference - it keeps track of the current search and ends the search when it reaches the **max_depth**.

+Despite successfuly finding a solution in small cases such as the **tutorial** level, it struggled in all the other levels, which proves it is much slower then the other algorithms.

 ## Uniform Cost

 Although implemented, Uniform Cost Search was removed from the final game, as it behaved like BFS.